Yeast infection during pregnancy? There may be risks treating with the prescription pill.

 The only form of treatment that the CDC recommends to treat yeast infection during pregnancy is a 7-day topical therapy1.
 MONISTAT® 7 is a 7-day treatment that relieves yeast infection symptoms four times faster and works on more of the most common strains of yeast than the leading prescription oral pill.

-* If you are pregnant, or think you may be pregnant, speak to your doctor before using any products to treat your symptoms.
+If you are pregnant, or think you may be pregnant, speak to your doctor first before selecting a treatment.